 University Merit Scholarships

-Exemplary students are selected to receive University merit scholarships on the basis of outstanding academic achievement (including recognition as a National Merit Finalist or through the National Hispanic Recognition Program), extracurricular achievement, demonstrated leadership, and commitment to their communities.
+Exemplary students are selected to receive University merit scholarships on the basis of outstanding academic achievement (including being honored by the College Board National Recognition Programs), extracurricular achievement, demonstrated leadership, and commitment to their communities.
 Merit awards are determined by committee on the basis of the application for admission without consideration of financial need.
 These awards range by amount, but students can expect to receive at least a $2,000 merit scholarship.
 Scholarships can be awarded for four years of undergraduate study or funding for summer opportunities.
 Most of UChicago's financial aid is awarded on the basis of need, so all students who may require financial support in their education are encouraged to apply for need-based aid.

 - A University Scholarship goes toward the cost of attendance.